tiqsclass6/gcp-webserver-homework/README.md

 You’ll see:

 - A styled page with your **Project ID**, **VPC Name**, and **Private IP**
-- Two themed mascot images
+- Two Brazilian smoking hot ladies
 - A Brazilian flag background

 ---